ahhreggi/pnc/README.md

 - Users can adjust the timer, skip, or reset the current step.
 - Users can toggle timer autostart.
 - Time progression is visualized by milk that dynamically fills up the screen.
-- Users can customize the background and milk colors.
+- Users can customize the background/milk colors and timer style.
-- Setting milk color to "auto" automatically matches it to the current mode.
+- Users can set milk color to "auto" to have it change according to the current step.
-- Setting milk color to "off" disables the time visualization.
+- Users can set milk color to "off" to disable the time visualization.

 <!-- INSTALLATION -->